Home > Blog

 The practice of eating insects, called entomophagy, is nothing new.
 In fact, insects have been part of the standard human diet for centuries, especially in regions like Southeast Asia, Africa, and parts of Latin America.

-As ABC News puts it: “Consuming insects is common in many global cuisines -- from roasted grasshoppers in Mexico to deep-fried mealworms in Thailand -- many people have found room for bugs on the dinner plate.
-But will Americans ever see eating insects as more than a daring novelty?
+As ABC News puts it: “Consuming insects is common in many global cuisines -- from roasted grasshoppers in Mexico to deep-fried mealworms in Thailand -- many people have found room for bugs on the dinner plate, but will Americans ever see eating insects as more than a daring novelty?
 Experts say bugs are a climate-friendly and nutrient-rich alternative to typical animal proteins, but when it comes to Western cultures, the ‘ick’ factor is standing in the way of an insect-inclusive diet.”

 In some cities in China, insects are not just consumed as snacks or novelties but as main dishes, expertly cooked and served.
 All you have to do is search YouTube for eating bugs in China, and you’ll come across many videos of people eating bugs and insects in China, especially from street food stalls and bug markets.